EpsilonSolutions/netscaler-command-reference/docs/vpn/vpn-sessionaction/vpn-sessionaction.md

 Allow access to network resources by using a single IP address and subnet mask or a range of IP addresses.
 The OFF setting sets the mode to proxy, in which you configure destination and source IP addresses and port numbers.
 If you are using the NetScaler Gateway Plug-in for Windows, set this parameter to ON, in which the mode is set to transparent.
 If you are using the NetScaler Gateway Plug-in for Java, set this parameter to OFF.

 <b>windowsClientType</b>
-Windows client type, e.g. Agent or ActiveXNOTE: This attribute is deprecated.This argument is deprecated since ActiveX is no longer supported.
+Windows client type, e.g. Agent or ActiveX

 <b>defaultAuthorizationAction</b>
 The Authorization Action, e.g. allow or deny

 <b>authorizationGroup</b>
 The authorization group applied to client sessions.

+<b>Smartgroup</b>
+The smartaccess group applied to client sessions used in ica (smartaccess2) policy expressions to check if user is a member of group that has any antivirus (this expression would be on the vpn session policy

 <b>clientIdleTimeout</b>
 The client idle timeout, in minutes.